Solicitor and Head of Personal injury, Anna Rushton has overall supervision of Personal Injury cases.

 Conditional Fee Agreement (No win, No Fee).

-Conditional Fee Agreements are used for the majority of our personal injury cases.
+Conditional Fee Agreements are used for the majority of our personal injury, medical negligence and professional negligence cases.

 If the case is won we seek recovery of our ‘Basic Charges’ and disbursements from the Opponent/Defendant to the case (excluding success fee and any insurance premium).